You may argue that humans are omnivores but it is clear that our anatomy and physiology are those of a herbivore.

 - The Diet Wars – (54 min. video) In an entertaining lecture, Dr McDougall debunks the myth of the low-carb diet and presents evidence that humans are starchivores, not carnivores.

-- The Comparative Anatomy of Eating – This article by Dr Milton Mills discusses human anatomy in relation to other animals that are carnivores, omnivores or herbivores.
+- Are We Designed to Eat Meat? – (1 hr 26 min. video, 2007) Dr. Milton Mills discusses human anatomy in relation to other animals that are carnivores, omnivores or herbivores.

 - Human Ancestors Were Nearly All Vegetarians – A recent guest blog in Scientific American discusses the structure of the human gut in relation to diet and concludes that, although there are some small differences, “our guts do not seem to be specialized hominid guts; they are, instead, relatively generalized monkey/ape guts”.